slexisvn/query_engine/docs/03-optimizer/21-access-paths-and-orderings.md

 ## Exercises

+### Understand

+A chunk's min/max is [10, 20].
+For WHERE k = 15, can the scan skip the chunk or accept all its rows?

+### Practice

-1. Register a primary key and a `BTreeIndex` on `CUSTOMER`, then reproduce the point scan, the range scan with a residual filter, and the eliminated sort.
+1. **Observe.** Register a primary key and a `BTreeIndex` on `CUSTOMER`, then reproduce the point scan, the range scan with a residual filter, and the eliminated sort.
 Run each twice, once with `new IndexSelection(catalog, null)` and once with a real statistics map, and find every query whose plan differs between the two.

-2. Print `_sortedBy` for every node of the opening plan after `PlanProperties` runs.
+2. **Observe.** Print `_sortedBy` for every node of the opening plan after `PlanProperties` runs.
 Then insert a `Distinct` between the scan and the sort and explain why the sort comes back.

-3. Add `Distinct` to `inferSortOrder`'s pass-through list and decide, by reading the operator in `src/execution/operators/distinct.ts`, whether that is sound.
+3. **Extend (optional).** Add `Distinct` to `inferSortOrder`'s pass-through list and decide, by reading the operator in `src/execution/operators/distinct.ts`, whether that is sound.

-4. Call `engine.buildIndexes()` after registering a table with a primary key and confirm that the point-lookup plan appears without a manual `registerIndex`.
+4. **Extend (optional).** Call `engine.buildIndexes()` after registering a table with a primary key and confirm that the point-lookup plan appears without a manual `registerIndex`.
 Then find out where in the engine's lifecycle that call would have to go to happen automatically, and what it would cost.

-5. Make `IndexSelection` compare candidate indexes by estimated selectivity instead of taking the first one.
+5. **Extend (optional).** Make `IndexSelection` compare candidate indexes by estimated selectivity instead of taking the first one.
 Construct a query with indexes on two columns where the change matters, and show both plans.

+### Hints and expected observations

+Neither follows from the range alone.
+Fifteen may occur, so retain the chunk and evaluate rows.
+For k = 30, the range proves the chunk can be skipped.

 ## Recap